-Aside from entering your WEP keys, you should select one of the four keys to encrypt the data before being transmitted.
+Aside from entering your WEP keys, you should select one of the entered keys to encrypt the data before being transmitted.
 The AP always transmits data encrypted using this WEP Key.
 The key number (1,2,3,4) is also transmitted.
 The receiving station will use the key number to determine which key to use for decryption.
-If the key value does not match with the transmitting station, the υ Access Control
+If the key value does not match with the transmitting station, the decryption will fail.
+To ensure successful decryption, have your wireless stations set identical key tables.